 Paul Gateshill has never stopped writing and performing – and playing some great lead guitar (owing to my strumming for him for hours you understand).
 He has also recorded two solo Albums/CDs and been an essential contributor to the four Albums/CD’s produced by my brother Ivor and I – The Bundell Brothers.
 We also all recorded an actual LP in 1976 called Presence, which is now available as a CD.
 Details of our various doings – and some of our songs to listen to – can be found at www.bundellbros.co.uk .
 I particularly recommend you have a listen to ‘Mr Mitchell’s Angel’.

 Paul Gateshill, Ivor and Kevan Bundell, Chris Nash, Michael Daysh, Nick Kahn and Nick Manley have also become regular performers at Tanglefest.
 This is an annual Summer Garden Party and Concert event which happens at my place in Curdridge.
-2020’s date is yet to be fixed, but please send me an e-mail if you’d like to be invited.
+2020’s Tanglefest has now had to be cancelled, but we plan to create a Youtube version instead.
+Please send me an e-mail if you’d like to know the link or to be invited for the future.
 All old friends/acquaintances/Priceans and everyone else are very welcome.

 Kevan Bundell (Prices 1966 – 1973)